akuyper/final-project-3/data/unprocessed/README.md

 # Unprocessed Data

-Dataset or datasets in their orginial format prior to any cleaning or processing.
+Dataset or datasets in their original format prior to any cleaning or processing.

 # Citations